 The current VCBR facility was designed reflecting the 1999 SVP commitment laws.
 Under the then prevailing SVP laws, admissions ran about one per month.
 At that rate a 300-bed capacity facility would have sufficed for about 20 years.
 This changed in 2006 when the Virginia General Assembly expanded the number of qualifying crimes from four offenses to 28 offenses and shifted the screening tool from the RRASOR (Rapid Risk Assessment of Sex offender Recidivism) to the Static-99 actuarial instrument.
 Combined, these changes increased the admission rate at VCBR by more than 300 percent.
-Most of this increase is as a result of the greater "capture" rate of the Static-99 actuarial instrument.
 This increased pressure on the SVP system for services at all levels.
-Whereas, the facility had been experiencing about one admission per month, over the past four fiscal years, VCBR has averaged five admissions per month, with a net increase of 16 residents per year.
-It is projected that the net increase of residents per year will increase to 24 by FY 2021 and continue to increase.
+Whereas, the facility had been experiencing about one admission per month, over the past four fiscal years, VCBR has averaged five admissions per month.
+Despite the increased number of discharges, VCBR experiences (and is expected to continue to experience) a net gain in its census each year.

-The first phase of expansion of VCBR is anticipated to be completed at the beginning of FY 2021 and will provide living and treatment space for a total of 632 individuals.
-If the net number of admissions of 24 individuals per year is consistent, VCBR will exceed 632 residents by the beginning of FY 2027 and Phase II (building out shelled space) of expansion will need to be funded and completed by FY 2027.
+The first phase of expansion of VCBR is anticipated to be completed in the middle of FY 2021 and will provide living and treatment space for a total of 632 individuals.
+Based on most recent census projections we are projecting that VCBR will reach 632 residents by the end of FY 2022.
+Phase II (building out shelled space) of expansion will need to be funded and completed by FY 2022.
 The completed expansion (Phase I and II) will result in an expanded facility capable of housing 708 individuals.
-If the net number of admission of 24 individuals per year is consistent, VCBR will exceed 708 individuals by 2031 and require expansion once again.
-For the current expansion, the time between the beginning of detailed planning to completion of Phase I of expansion is expected to be approximately five years.
-At the current rate of admissions, the facility will need to begin planning for an additional expansion no later than 2026.
-However, it should be noted that recruiting and retaining a sufficient work force for this large of a facility will be exceedingly challenging and at some point the decision may need to be made to expand to a different region of the state.
+If the census growth continues on its current course, VCBR will exceed 708 individuals by 2024 and require expansion once again.
+It should be noted that recruiting and retaining a sufficient work force for this large of a facility will be exceedingly challenging and at some point the decision may need to be made to expand to a different region of the state.
 While there are some definite challenges of operating two distinct facilities (least of which is cost), having distinct facilities will provide the Commonwealth with more flexibility to address resident management, staffing, and discharge planning challenges.